microsoft/makecode-minecraft-music/README.md

 ## MakeCode for Minecraft Education Extension

-This repository is an approved **extension** in Makecode for Minecraft Education.
+This repository is an approved **extension** in Microsoft MakeCode for Minecraft Education.
 If you would like to make changes or add features to this extension, feel free to open a PR or file an issue!

 ## Overview